 Her last book called: «Le modèle Californien, comment l’esprit collaboratif change le monde» was published in 2016.
 In this book, she explores the effects and consequences of the collaborative economy born in California, the place where a new model of society and another political imaginary are invented.
 Based on collaboration and sharing, valuing innovation, entrepreneurship and association, this new society offers the rest of the world the image of a possible future.
 Nonetheless, it also draws attention to the potential dangers of the collaborative economy, which is essentially set up by highly educated young people.

-These speakers will then be confronted with the diverse perspectives of Jean-Claude Daoust, a committed entrepreneur and visionary man,president of the brand of administration Daoust interim and of Jochanan Eynikel, a philosopher and expert of entrepreneurship centered on the human aspect and of the prospective reflection in Etion (Forum for Entrepreneurship engaged), author of "Robot aan het stuur" (Robot at the wheel).
+These speakers will then be confronted with the diverse perspectives of Jean-Claude Daoust, a committed entrepreneur and visionary man,president of the brand of administration Daoust interim and of Jochanan Eynikel, a business philosopher and expert of human centered thinking entrepreneurship and of future in Etion (Forum for engaged Entrepreneurship), author of "Robot aan het stuur" (Robot at the wheel).
 Then they will answer questions from the public.

-The debate will be moderated by Béatrice Delvaux from Le Soir and Han Renard from the Knack.
+The debate was moderated by Béatrice Delvaux from Le Soir and Han Renard from the Knack.

 The 13th June at 6pm at the Palais des Beaux-Arts in Brussels, Rue Ravenstein 23, 1000 Bruxelles.

 18h30 : introduction by Olivier Servais, president of the P&V Foundation.